lssarao/jetpack-compose-doggy/README.md

 **Libraries and Frameworks:**

- - Android Jetpack Components: ViewModel, LiveData, Room, Navigation
+ - Android Jetpack Components: ViewModel, Room, Navigation

  - Retrofit and OkHttp for network requests and API communication